UBC-MDS/PyPunisher/README.md

 ### Forward Selection

-> Run the forward selection algorithm.
+> Run the forward selection algorithm, i.e., start no features
+> and build up a set of length `n_features` that are predictive.

 > Let's pretend we know there is a single predictive feature...
 > we just down know *which* one!